datazoompuc/datazoom.social/README.md

 **Description**

  The bundle_panel function is used to combine data from different panels into a single dataset (assuming this data is stored in .RDS format in a single directory).
 Essentially, this function helps organize and combine data from different panels of the PNADc into a format that is easier to analyze.
-It's particularly useful when paired with the functions from this package, since the files will already be named in a specific way (as specified at the end of the *[load_pnad](#load_pnad)* section of this READ.ME) that facilitates the recognition of which file contains data from which panel.
+It's particularly useful when paired with the functions from this package, since the files will already be named in a specific way (as specified at the end of the *[load_pnadc](#load_pnadc)* section of this READ.ME) that facilitates the recognition of which file contains data from which panel.
 ____________________________________________________________________________________________________

 **Requirements**

-In a designed file in your PC, download every single file that composes a designed PNADc Panel, you can easily do that using our *[load_pnad](#load_pnad)* function (we are working on a function that downloads specifically the data for a designated PNADc panel, which will be much more efficient in these types of cases).
+In a designed file in your PC, download every single file that composes a designed PNADc Panel, you can easily do that using our *[load_pnadc](#load_pnadc)* function (we are working on a function that downloads specifically the data for a designated PNADc panel, which will be much more efficient in these types of cases).

 **Actions**